Using Distance Correlation for Efficient Bayesian Optimization: Global probing of a black-box function

 The problem setup is as follows.
 We sequentially perform 35 observations of a given function $f$.
 Each observation is either a point observation $f(x)$ ($w=0$), or an integral observation of width $w>0$:

-The two initial query points and their widths are chosen at random, and ensuing observations are coordinated according to Algorithm~\ref{alg:gpdc1}.
-There is a free parameter $0<\alpha<2$ for DC \citep{Szekely2007,Szekely2013} and we use $\alpha\in\{0.5, 1, 1.5\}$ to check $\alpha$-dependence of the effectiveness of Algorithm~\ref{alg:gpdc1}. $\{\wh{\x}_n\}_{n=1:N}$ are taken to be 120 equidistant points that uniformly cover $[0,1]$, $M=200$, and $\{w_j\}_{j=1:J}=\{0, 0.0875, 0.175, 0.2625, 0.35, 0.4375, 0.525, 0.6125, 0.7\}$.
-Every time the mean of $f$ is updated (line 5) we evaluate the quality of our prediction by measuring $R^2$, i.e., the coefficient of determination (higher is better).
-We have run Algorithm~\ref{alg:gpdc1} for $64$ different random functions and took the average of $R^2$.
+The two initial query points and their widths are chosen uniformly at random, and ensuing observations are coordinated according to Algorithm~\ref{alg:gpdc1}.
+As for a free parameter $0<\alpha<2$ of DC \cite{Szekely2007,Szekely2013}, we try $\alpha\in\{0.5, 1, 1.5\}$ to check $\alpha$-dependence of the effectiveness of Algorithm~\ref{alg:gpdc1}. $\{\wh{\x}_n\}_{n=1:N}$ are taken to be 120 equidistant points that uniformly cover $[0,1]$, $M=200$, and $\{w_j\}_{j=1:J}=\{0, 0.0875, 0.175, 0.2625, 0.35, 0.4375, 0.525, \\ 0.6125, 0.7\}$.
+Every time the mean of $f$ is updated (line 5) we evaluate the quality of our prediction by measuring $R^2$.
+We run Algorithm~\ref{alg:gpdc1} for $64$ different random functions and average results.

 As baselines, we have also implemented two other policies for sequential querying.
-The first is a random policy that selects both the next query point and the next width completely randomly.
+The first is a random policy that selects both the next query point and the next width uniformly at random.
 The second is a zero-width max-variance policy, which avoids integral observations entirely and only performs point observations $(w=0)$ in such a way that the point that corresponds to the maximal predictive variance is selected as the next query point (as in line 10 of Algorithm~\ref{alg:gpdc1}).
 It makes no use of DC.

-The result of numerical experiments is shown in Figure~\ref{fg:Mix_DC}. $\alpha$-dependence of \textsf{GP-DC} appears to be very weak. \textsf{GP-DC} is not only significantly better than the random policy but also outperforms the $w=0$ policy up to 32 steps.
-In fact, the latter exhibits a very low score for the initial steps due to the fact that point observations fail to capture the global terrain of a function.
+The result of numerical experiments is shown in Figure~\ref{fg:Mix_DC}.
+The $\alpha$-dependence of {\newbo} appears to be very weak. {\newbo} is not only significantly better than the random policy but also outperforms the $w=0$ policy up to 32 steps.
+In fact, the latter exhibits a very low $R^2$ score for the initial steps due to the fact that point observations fail to capture the global terrain of a function.